 - 1. The BoE meets at least 6 times a year. - 2.
 The meetings of the BoE are not public, because of the confidential nature of matters discussed. - 3.
-Any students' requests sent to the BoE must include the following elements: - a detailed motivation; - an updated or adjusted study plan approved by the Study Advisor; - the most recent transcript of the student's grades. - 4.
-The BoE decides on the basis of a majority votes.
-The quorum for a meeting is 75% of the members.
-In the event of an undecided vote, the (acting) chair's vote is decisive. - 5.
-If a request or complaint submitted to the BoE involves an examiner who is a member of the BoE, the examiner concerned will abstain from deciding on the request or complaint as stated in art.
+Students' requests sent to the BoE must include the following elements: - a. a detailed motivation; - b. an updated or adjusted study plan approved by the Study Advisor; - c. the most recent transcript of the student's grades. - 4.
+The BoE decides on the basis of majority votes.
+The quorum for a BoE decision or ruling is 75%.
+In the event of an undecided vote, the (acting) chair's vote is decisive.

+- 5. If a request or complaint submitted to the BoE involves an examiner who is a member of the BoE, the examiner concerned will abstain from deciding on the request or complaint as stated in art.
 7.12b.4 of the Dutch Higher Education and Research Act. - 6.
-The BoE may delegate clearly defined duties to (sub-)committees. - 7.
+The BoE may delegate clearly defined duties to (sub-) committees. - 7.
 The BoE can delegate decision power to individual Board members. - 8.
 The secretary to the BoE is charged with looking after the day-to-day affairs of the BoE. - 9.
 The secretary to the BoE may provide standardized advice based on the EER, the Rules and Regulations and/or the jurisprudence of the BoE. - 10.
 Only complete and correctly submitted requests and complaints will be accepted for processing (c.f.
-5.3). - 11.
-The BoE decides upon a request or complaint within 15 working days after the request or complaint was received.
-In case the BoE cannot reach a decision within 15 working days the student will be notified.
+5.3).